solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 useful utilities for various languages through extensions.
 Download VS Code from the [Microsoft download page.]

-![A simple screen shot of Visual Studio Code.]
+![A simple screenshot of Visual Studio Code.]

 There is a [MySQL][9] extension that allows developers to organize their database connections, administer databases, and query databases.
 Consider adding it to Visual Studio Code environment to make working with MySQL instances more efficient.

-When you done developing for the day, you can stop Flexible Server.
+When you are done developing for the day, you can stop Flexible Server.
 This feature helps keep the organizational costs low.

 ## Development languages

 Once an editor is selected, the next step is to pick a development language or platform.
 Below are some quick links:

-\[PHP language support\]

-\[Java language support\]

-\[Python language support\]
+[PHP]

+[Java]

+[Python]

 [Other notable languages for MySQL apps]